 This is also a warning for everyone traveling to Georgetown, Penang, specially solo female travelers, no matter what budget you’re traveling on, please, make safety your priority!
 Your life and well being has no price!

 The trip from Lanta to Penang was really annoying.
 We traveled in a mini-van cramped with a few sweaty unfriendly french people and a German couple.
-The mini-van driver demanded we payed 10thb each to cross the border.
+The mini-van driver demanded we payed extra money each to cross the border.
 I refused to pay, which caused some friction.
-Yes, for some it might be only 10thb, but it’s still a scam… Border crossing is free, everything is included on the tickets we buy at the travel agency, so no matter what the drivers might tell you – that it’s a special holiday, that these are extra fees, etc- it’s NOT true!
+Yes, it’s a scam… Border crossing is free, everything is included on the tickets we buy at the travel agency, so no matter what the drivers might tell you – that it’s a special holiday, that these are extra fees, etc- it’s NOT true!
 It’s a scam!